-Bodily injury liability and property damage liability coverages provide compensation for injuries to others, related legal expenses and damage your vehicle does to another person’s property if you cause an accident.
+Liability coverage is an important insurance protection.
+Bodily injury and property damage liability coverages provide compensation for injuries to others, and for the damage your vehicle does to another person’s property if you cause an accident.

 - Hospital and medical bills